markabrahams/node-net-snmp/README.md

 ## session.on ("close", callback)

-The `close` event is emitted by the session when the sessions underlying UDP socket is closed.
+The `close` event is emitted by the session when the session's underlying UDP socket is closed.

 No arguments are passed to the callback.